 Like most cities in the Midwest, Lafayette has a humid continental climate, which gives the city four distinct seasons.
 During the summer, temperatures typically hit a high of 85 or so, while lows can be as low as 60 degrees.
 During the winter months, temperatures rarely get above 45 degrees, while lows are generally below freezing and snowfall is common.

-Lafayette is a wonderful place to live, and if you’re looking for auto transport to the city, look no further than American Auto Shipping.
+Lafayette is a wonderful place to live, and if you’re looking for auto transport in Indiana, look no further than American Auto Shipping.
 One toll free call to 800-930-7417, or taking one minute to fill out our free online quote request form will get you a free quote to ship your vehicle right away.
 So call or go online today and see what American Auto Shipping can do for you!